 If your batteries are draining prematurely, the check the following potential causes:

 1) Door and motor unit not properly aligned.

 Please note that the top of the door must make clean contact with the microswitch that protrudes from under the motor unit, otherwise the motor will continue to try opening the door and drain the batteries.
-If not using the door that we supply, please ensure that it makes clean contact with the limit switch on the underside of the motor unit, and that the door does not weigh more than circa 1Kg.
+If you are not using the door that we supply, please ensure that it makes clean contact with the limit switch on the underside of the motor unit.
+If the door fails to activate the limit switch at the top of travel, then the unit will maintain power to the motor after opening and this will drain the battery.
+Also please ensure that the door does not weigh more than circa 1Kg.